Explore the Hamptons

 Winter in the Hamptons offers a rare kind of beauty.
 Empty beaches, moody skies, and a stillness you won't find in summer.
 It's the perfect time for a romantic getaway or a quiet escape from the city.

-Curl up by the cozy fireplace in our Deluxe King Suite, take brisk walks along the winter shoreline, and enjoy holiday events in the charming towns nearby.
-Off-season rates make it an exceptional value.
+Settle into a spacious suite, take brisk walks along the winter shoreline, and enjoy holiday events in the charming towns nearby.
+Off-season is our calmest, quietest stretch of the year.

 - Romantic winter getaways